-Juneteenth (a portmanteau of June and nineteenth) is a holiday celebrating the emancipation of those who had been enslaved in the United States.
+Juneteenth (a portmanteau of June and nineteenth) is a holiday celebrating the emancipation of those enslaved in the United States.
 Originating in Galveston, Texas, it is now celebrated annually on June 19 throughout the United States, with varying official recognition.
-Check out this list of books about slavery and emancipation in the United States.
+Check out this list of books for all ages about slavery and emancipation in the United States.

 All of the books listed here are available through the library.
 Looking for more?
 Check out our Anti-Racism Reading List.